marcbaltes/RL_map_loader/README.md

 ## Installing and Running the App
 1. Download or clone this repo
+2. Unzip the file and naviagte to dist/Map Loader.
+Inside there is a file called 'Map Loader.exe' (or may just be called Map Loader).
+Double click to launch the application.

+If that doesn't work, you can compile the source code below using these steps:
-2. Make sure Python 3 is installed: https://www.python.org/downloads/ along with Tkinter: https://tkdocs.com/tutorial/install.html
+1. Make sure Python 3 is installed: https://www.python.org/downloads/ along with Tkinter: https://tkdocs.com/tutorial/install.html
 	- You may have the option to install Tkinter during the installation of Python.
 I can't remember but just in case download Python first and see if there are any boxes you can check that allow you to install Tkinter along with the Python installation.
-3. Install kivy (App GUI): `pip install kivy`
+2. Install kivy (App GUI): `pip install kivy`
-4. Run using `python main.py` or `python3 main.py`
+3. Run using `python main.py` or `python3 main.py`
 	- Alternatively just double click 'main.py' in the folder to launch the app

 ## Usage